korteschielkampen/api-platform/README.md

 ## Deployment

-Most of deployment is done by webhook, but serverless has to be done manual by
+Deployment is done by webhook and Netlify CI
 ```sh
 sls deploy
 ```